The Psychology of Internet Scammers: How to Unmask & Avoid Them

 Then filter the information you got from the search.
 Avoid giving preference to the information placed online by the person or business you are verifying.

-This is because they will say good things about themselves on the sites or platforms owned or managed by them.
+This is because there will be some bias in the information they put out.
+They will always say good things about themselves on the sites or platforms owned or managed by them.

 You can also use the social media search bar for the verification search.
 Facebook has its own search bar.
-You can type the business owner identity information in there and observe what people had said about them.
+You can type the business owner’s identity information in there and observe what people have said about them.

 For direct transactions with friends on social media platforms, you can also do identity verification by direct call to your friend, or do a third party confirmation from people also close to them, depending on the reason for the transaction.

-Remember, double verification is a benefit you get from those that had shared their past experiences with scammers online; so don’t hesitate to share your own experience with scammers for others to benefit too.
+Remember, double verification is a benefit you get from those that have shared their past experiences with scammers online, so don’t hesitate to share your own experience with scammers for others to benefit too.

 internet scammers and phishing